sunny2109/RDG/README.md

 ```

 ### 2. Download datasets
-Please download the collected dataset from [Huggingface](https://huggingface.co/Meloo/RDG) and put it in `./datasets/`.
+Please download the collected dataset from [Baidu Cloud](https://pan.baidu.com/s/1v7-0KaXdTPDMaO_wfBQkhg?pwd=RRDG) and put it in `./datasets/`.

 ### 3. Run the training code
 ```